 Yale Law School has long encouraged its graduates to pursue public service activities.
 Rising educational debt burdens and stagnant public sector salaries, however, increasingly deter graduates from choosing public interest careers.
 Large debt and low salaries also discourage career options in academia and some types of private practice.
-To give financial expression to the Law School's commitment to a full range of career opportunities, the School established the Career Options Assistance Program (COAP) in 1989 to provide substantial post-graduation assistance with educational loan repayment for those graduates who choose lower-paying positions.
+To give financial expression to the Law School's commitment to a full range of career opportunities, the Law School established the Career Options Assistance Program (COAP) in 1989 to provide substantial post-graduation assistance with educational loan repayment for those graduates who choose lower-paying positions.
 COAP is designed to cover the shortfall between graduates' educational loan payments and what they can afford to pay from modest incomes.
-In April 2008, the Law School announced significant enhancements to the COAP program, which are described below (marked "NEW").

 Given the diversity and complexity of the situations that will be covered by the Program and the ever-changing landscape of financial aid and loan programs, the specific language of this Program description should be interpreted as guiding principles rather than rigid regulations.
-As our experience with the Program increases and as circumstances that motivate the existence of the Program change, there will be an on-going review and adjustment of the Program by the Yale Law School faculty and administration.
+As our experience with the Program increases and as circumstances that motivate the existence of the Program change, there will be ongoing review and adjustment of the Program by the Yale Law School faculty and administration.